Skip Navigation Linksca-pmss

 Here are the major differences between the two maternal mortality measures:

-• Disparities in the rates of pregnancy-related deaths by type of health care insurance widened over time.
+• The disparity in the rates of pregnancy-related deaths by type of health care insurance widened over time and remained wide in 2019-2021.

 Deepika Mathur, MD